Here One Earbuds Teardown

 Removing the black dust protection sticker ring from the grille gives us the Bluetooth antenna, which has been custom imprinted onto the plastic.
 Imprinted antennas like this can be created using LDS (Laser Direct Structuring), in which a laser is used to create a custom 3D antenna directly onto the plastics.
 These must be specially tuned, and are more difficult to manufacture because they require LDS-grade plastics, any cracks in the plastic can have adverse effects on the antenna tuning, and you have less flexibility in cosmetic finish.

 This ties back to our Bluetooth pairing issues in user testing.
 Having the Bluetooth antenna as far away from the head as possible definitely helps, but given this has to sit in your ear, there were limits to the Here One antenna placement.
-The AirPods avoided this issue by having their antenna run along the battery stem, outside of the ear, providing better Bluetooth performance.
+The AirPods avoided this issue by having their antenna run along the battery stem, outside of the ear, providing a better Bluetooth performance.

 Now onto the board assembly!
 Under the plastic cover is a carefully folded rigid-flex PCBA, composed of two circular rigid sections connected by a short flex segment.
 The PCBA folds around the battery.
 To be consistent, we’ll call the rigid section closer to the inside of the ear the “inner” rigid section, and other rigid section the “outer” rigid section, and use “top” and “bottom” to mean “outer” and “inner”, respectively.